 Drug overdose deaths are expected to surpass 71,000 in 2017, nearly double the 36,000 overdose deaths in 2008.
 The growth of the Drug Policy Alliance contributes, along with other factors, to the staggering increase in drug overdose deaths.
-The rate of death from drug overdoses has climbed to twice the rate of deaths from gun violence.

 Death in the “drug wars” occur because rival dealers and cartels compete for money, distribution and control.
 (The rivalry also means that marijuana from dispensaries is 10x stronger than it was in 1970s.)
 The DEA, our government and other governments do not cause the killings over drugs.
 “Drug Wars” happen because greed and the quest for power are encoded into the human DNA.
 Cartels and drug pushers still aggressively pursue their markets in the US, which leads to an increased demand for drugs.